JsDaddy/eslint-8-to-9/README.md

 ## Future Updates

-- This guide will be updated when @angular-eslint/builder includes support for ESLint version 9.
+- This guide will be updated when @angular-eslint/builder and others plugins include support for ESLint version 9.